beezy-cloud/project-pancake/docs/concepts.md

 The below concept definitions are based on field user experience and not from an academic standpoint.
-The latter will have a link to a Wikipedia reference.
+The latter will have a link to a Wikipedia reference for a non bias definition.

 ## Edge
 Depending on the industry and core business, the concept of Edge computing might be totally different.